Working with Data in the Cloud

 These days, data is stored with one of the big cloud vendors or within an institutional data lake.
 To analyze it, you not only need ways to interact with various remote file storage systems, you also need storage formats that let you access only the data you need, not the whole dataset (bye bye json and excel).
 This presents an opportunity to process data faster, in parallel, and to distribute and catalog datasets for sharing among teams, rather than copying code and data.

-Join us for a webinar on Wednesday, October 28 at 2 pm EDT/11 am PDT for a discussion about working with data in the cloud, including how to use the open-source tools:
+Watch this on-demand webinar for a discussion about working with data in the cloud, including how to use the open-source tools:

 - fsspec - for accessing remote filesystems